 The City's ability to derive Revenues from its operation of the Airport depends upon many factors, many of which are not subject to the control of the City.
 Revenues may be affected by the ability of the Signatory Airlines, individually and collectively, to meet their respective obligations under the Airport Agreements.
 The financial results of the airline industry have been subject to substantial volatility since deregulation of the airline industry in 1978.
 Financial results of most airlines reflected substantial net losses.
 Recent years of airline mergers, takeovers, asset transfers and bankruptcies have resulted, and may continue to result, in a consolidation of the industry.
 The impact of further consolidation within the U.S. airline industry cannot be predicted at this time.
-Historically, the airline industry's results have correlated with the performance of the economy.
-Further bankruptcy filings, liquidations or major restructurings by members of the airline industry remain possible.
+Historically, the airline industry's results have correlated with the performance of the airline industry remain possible.